ple1n/wayland-popup/README.md

 wayland-clipboard-listener can be directly used, which gives a stream over, currrent text selection.
 It seems to require no extra privilege, not even extra supplemental gid.

+## philosophy

+- minimal dependency
+- no config hierarchy, no such tree of config files with a priority list of include paths
+- no dependency on systemd or anything
+- no dBus